survivejs/webpack-book/manuscript/appendices/02_hmr.md

 1. WDS has to run in the hot mode to expose the hot module replacement interface to the client.
 2. Webpack has to provide hot updates to the server and can be achieved using `webpack.HotModuleReplacementPlugin`.
 3. The client has to run specific scripts provided by the WDS.
 They will be injected automatically but can be enabled explicitly through entry configuration.
-4. The client has to implement the HMR interface through `module.hot.accept`.
+4. The client has to implement the HMR interface through `module.hot.accept` and optionally `module.hot.dispose` to clean module before replacing it.

 Using `webpack-dev-server --hot` solves the first two problems.
 In this case, you have to handle only the last one yourself if you want to patch JavaScript application code.
 Skipping the `--hot` flag and going through webpack configuration gives more flexibility.